2M+ North Carolinians

 Take the Quiz to Learn Your Voting Rights Instantly

 Disclaimer: All No Votes Barred materials are provided for informational purposes only, intended to help system-impacted voters make informed decisions for themselves, not to advise them about which decisions they should make.
 It is the responsibility of voters to determine how all applicable laws concerning voter eligibility, registration, and casting a ballot affect them.
 While these materials were created with a team of qualified attorneys and rights restoration experts, they are not and do not intend to constitute legal advice, nor are they a substitute or supplement to legal advice to address a specific individual’s concerns.
-We worked diligently to ensure these materials are accurate and complete as of April 2024.
+We worked diligently to ensure these materials are accurate and complete as of October 2025.
 However, voting rights change over time and may have changed since publication.